sanman07/Catalyst/README.md

 Email:test@abc.com
 Password:test123

-Using the Product Page
+#### Using the Product Page

 The product page displays a list of products fetched from the Flask backend.
 You can browse through the available products, which are filtered to show only relevant categories.

-Using the Dashboard
+#### Using the Dashboard

 The dashboard allows you to manage trial room requests:

-Room Status: Each room shows its current status (e.g., Available, Occupied).
+*Room Status*: Each room shows its current status (e.g., Available, Occupied).
-Room Requests: If a room has a request (e.g., a different size), it will display in the room card.
+*Room Requests*: If a room has a request (e.g., a different size), it will display in the room card.
-Clear Request: You can clear a request by clicking the "Clear Request" button, which will remove the request from the room and update the backend.
+*Clear Request*: You can clear a request by clicking the "Clear Request" button, which will remove the request from the room and update the backend.
 The dashboard automatically updates with new data from the backend every few seconds.